hichamabd18/hichamabd18/README.md

-# Hi there, I'm Abdelrahim 👋
+# Hi there, I'm HICHAM 👋

 Welcome to my GitHub profile!
 I'm Abdelrahim, a passionate developer, lifelong learner, and tech enthusiast.
 Here you'll find my projects, experiments, and contributions to the open-source community.